baslealg/Encrypted-Web-Chat-App/README.md

 # Encrypted-Web-Chat-App
-I create a simple chat application with Node.js and React, where the exchanged messages will have end-to-end encryption using secret keys.
+I create a chat application with Node.js and React, where the exchanged messages will have end-to-end encryption using secret keys.

 In recent times, real-time chat applications have grown tremendously.
 Most organizations have adopted them for communication.
 For security reasons, the messages exchanged over the network must be encrypted.